professorkalim/stats22-23/Lab 3 Plots From Data.md

   select(title, votes, rating)
 ```

 Notice that to do this we filtered by votes before finding the top 10 in ratings.

-How is our result different if we swap the order of those steps (with the code below)?
+**Question 3:** How is our result different if we swap the order of those steps (with the code below)?
+How do you explain this difference?
+First run the code below to see the graph.
+Then use a #note to answer this question in the Rscript file.

 ```r
 movies %>%